 If fault domains are enabled, vSAN applies the active virtual machine storage policy to the fault domains instead of the individual hosts.

-Calculate the number of fault domains in a cluster based on the Primary level of failures to tolerate (PFTT) attribute from the storage policies that you plan to assign to virtual machines.
+Calculate the number of fault domains in a cluster based on the Failures to tolerate (FTT) attribute from the storage policies that you plan to assign to virtual machines.

-number of fault domains = 2 * PFTT + 1
+number of fault domains = 2 * FTT + 1

 If a host is not a member of a fault domain, vSAN interprets it as a stand-alone fault domain.